ExeterBScDTS/ECM3440-docker-dash/README.md

       run: docker build . --file Dockerfile --tag my-image-name:$(date +%s)
 ```

 ### Deployment

-To deploy containers best practice is to 'push' the containers to a 'registry' from the development system (your laptop), then 'pull' to the hosting system - such as a Kubernetes cluster.
+To deploy containers best practice is to 'push' the containers to a 'registry' from the build (or development) system, then 'pull' to the hosting system - such as a Kubernetes cluster.
 Do consider appropriate tags for your releases.

 <https://docs.docker.com/engine/reference/commandline/push/>